Build 01 / Governed Marketing Localisation

 Translation and reconstruction

-Language-specific translator profiles return structured segments.
-The builder layer reconstructs the translated asset without breaking layout or protected fields.
+Language-specific translator agents return structured segments.
+The builder layer reconstructs the asset without breaking layout or protected fields.

 04